-"Precautionary principles" or "Proactive or Preventive approach" & IPM
+"Precautionary principles" or "Proactive or Preventive approach" & Integrated Pest Management

 We are at an exciting juncture in the history of the world.
 On the one hand, we are faced with unprecedented threats to human health and the life-sustaining environment.
 On the other hand, we have opportunities to fundamentally change the way things are done.
 We do not have to accept "business as usual."
 Precaution is a guiding principle we can use to stop environmental degradation.
 The precautionary principles in simpler terms can be described as "A stitch in time saves nine".

 As we struggle to understand the complex interactions between ecological systems and human society, we must recognize that there is much we do not know.
 The burden of scientific proof has posed a monumental barrier in the campaign to protect health and the environment.
 Actions to prevent harm are usually taken only after significant proof of harm is established, at which point it may be too late.
 When an activity raises threats of harm to human health or the environment, precautionary measures should be taken even if some cause-and-effect relationships are not fully established scientifically.

 The precautionary principle should be applied to all IPM decision-making processes including or leading to forming green-building or sustainable design development or maintenance policies & procedures.